bshredder/gene-sequencer/README.md

 **Requirement #1 - Design and define the classes**

-Bulleted below are the minimum classes classes required to define.
+Bulleted below are the minimum classes you are required to define.
 You are free to add additional classes and methods.
-For additional references, refer to "Diagram 2 - Class Relationships" and "Code Snippet 1 - ChromosomePair class"
+For additional information, refer to "Diagram 2 - Class Relationships" and "Code Snippet 1 - ChromosomePair class"

 * class Allele
 * class Gene